 - Food engineer

 Food consultants that work in restaurants usually work with menu engineering, design, and food costing.
-Food consultants are often hired when a restaurant is trying to cater to specific diners, offer healthier options, gain some creative input, and/or ensure food safety and quality.
+Food consultants are often hired when a restaurant is trying to cater to specific diners, offer healthier options, gain some creative input, ensure food safety and quality, and may even make other recommendations for their clients, like which restaurant POS system is the best choice..
 Food consultants will specialize in different types of cuisine or eating styles.
 For example, a restaurant looking to offer more vegan options will seek out a food consultant that specializes in creating plant-based dishes.
 Food consultants can also be hired by chain restaurants to create quality assurance, operational systems and food handling and safety systems across all locations.

 Food consultants often have a background in culinary arts and/or nutrition, providing industry professionals the tools to: